Privacy Notice

 2. Personal data we collect

-Akwa collects account data (email, authentication identifiers), design content you create (briefs, prompts, tailor instructions), payment metadata via our payment providers, optional Akwa Mirror photo uploads (only with consent), and operational telemetry needed to run a reliable service.
+Akwa collects account data (email, authentication identifiers), design content you create (briefs, prompts, tailor instructions), payment metadata via our payment providers, optional Akwa Capture inspiration uploads (only with consent, ephemerally stored), and operational telemetry needed to run a reliable service.
 For each category, Akwa records the legal basis (contract, consent, legitimate interest, legal obligation) for processing.

-When you generate a design, the prompts you write, the silhouette / fabric / origin choices you make, and any reference images you upload are sent to Anthropic (Claude language models), Google Vertex (Imagen 4 image generation), and fal.ai (Nano Banana Pro and IDM-VTON virtual try-on) so those providers can return the design output.
-Each operates under its own privacy notice and contractual safeguards described in section 3.
-Akwa does not use your inputs to train external AI models.
+When you generate a design, the prompts you write, the silhouette / fabric / origin choices you make, and any reference images you upload are sent to specialist large language model, image generation, and (when used) virtual try-on providers so those providers can return the design output.
+Each provider operates under its own privacy notice and contractual safeguards described in section 3.
+Akwa does not use your inputs to train external AI models, and Akwa's contracts with these providers require them to not use Akwa API inputs for model training by default.

-If you buy through the App Store or Google Play, Apple or Google also process payment details under their own terms and privacy notices.
+If you buy through the App Store or Google Play, those stores also process payment details under their own terms and privacy notices.
 Akwa generally receives transaction status, product identifiers, and fulfilment metadata rather than full payment card details.

 4. International transfers